ninewise/terminal-sharing/README.md

 Run `./view <lecture>`, replacing `<lecture>` with the lecture name your lecturer gave you.

 You should get a view of the terminal emulator of your lecturer in yours.
+Press the space bar to leave.

 ### Pair programming

 For one-on-one pair programming.
 The host should run the `host` script.
 The script will print out a session ID which should be shared with the guest.
 Then, it will open a new shell which is controlled by both the host and the guest.
 Yes, there may be remote code execution.
+Exit the shell to stop sharing.

 ```sh
 $ ./host
 Session ID: e989a26d-17dd-4d8e-bad3-43074f813148
 ```

 The guest receives a session ID from the host and passes this to the `guest` script.
+Press `Ctrl+\` to leave (or exit the shell, or shut down their computer).

 ```sh
 $ ./guest e989a26d-17dd-4d8e-bad3-43074f813148